sunpy/sunpy/docs/dev_guide/contents/ai_usage.rst

 Contributors should be transparent about significant AI assistance and be prepared to explain how AI tools were used and how the resulting work was validated.
 Transparency supports trust, effective collaboration, and sustainable maintenance.
 The intent of this policy is not to discourage AI use, but to ensure that all contributions, AI-assisted or not, respect the time, expertise, and long-term responsibilities of both contributors and maintainers.

 This document may evolve over time as generative AI tooling and community expectations change.
-Contributors should refer to the latest version when preparing contributions.

-This document may evolve over time as generative AI tooling and community expectations change.